paulfioravanti/steno-dictionaries/README.md

    stitching outlines for lowercase letters for now, as that's all I currently have need for.

-8. **Words**: containing any other word where the outline is meant to make "intuitive sense" (subjectively, of course) to be used in Plover — the outline is phonetic and/or the outline _generally_ follows Plover's rules.
+8. **Words**: containing any other _new_ word that _currently has no existing entry_ in [Plover's `main.json`][Plover main.json], where the outline is meant to make "intuitive sense" (subjectively, of course) when used in Plover — the outline is phonetic and/or the outline _generally_ follows Plover's rules.

 ## Hat Tips :tophat: